Get Ready to Be Addicted: Slurp-Worthy Ramen Bowl Types You Have to TryKatachiware Japanese Style Tableware

 Ramen preparation is influenced a great deal by the region it belongs to.
 For example, when you talk of Miso flavour you connect it with the northern region of Hokkaido Island; while Tonkotsu is mainly associated with Kyushu Island in the southern part of Japan and Shoyu flavour comes from the central region of the Honshu Island.
 These are broad categorizations; within these, there are local variations that use local produce.

-Given below are some of the regional variations of ramen that are known all over the country.
+Given below are some of the regional variations of ramen bowl types that are known all over the country.

 - Tokyo Style Ramen: The uniqueness of Tokyo style ramen is defined by its use of dashi mixed in chicken stock and Shoyu.
 The toppings that go into this ramen include an egg half, Chashu, Kamaboko, preserved bamboo shoots alongside chopped leak.
 In Yokohama, chicken is substituted with pork in the preparation of broth.